Ecliptia/moonlink.js/docs/docs/moonlinkmanager/players.md

 # 🪗 players

-> Players is a class that has four functions (create, get, edit, has)
+> Players is a class that has four functions (create, get, all, edit, has)

 ## ☄️ create